Let Me Down Easy (Lobo song)

-"Let Me Down Easy" is a song first originally written and recorded by American singer–songwriter Lobo.
+"Let Me Down Easy" is a song written and originally recorded by American singer–songwriter Lobo.
 The track first appeared on his 1972 album titled, Of a Simple Man.
 In 1977, it was recorded by American Christian and country singer Cristy Lane.
 It was released as a single via LS Records and became Lane's first major hit in the country music field.
 The song helped establish her career and would later be released on the 1977's Cristy Lane Is the Name.
 It received a positive response from writers and critics.

 Lobo version

 In the early 1970s, Lobo had several hits on the American pop charts with songs like "Me and You and a Dog Named Boo" and "I'd Love You to Want Me".
 In 1972, he released his next album titled Of a Simple Man.
 The album featured selections composed by Lobo, including "Let Me Down Easy", which was originally issued only as an album track on the project.
 The album was produced by Phil Gernhard was released on Big Tree Records in October 1972 as a vinyl LP.